-You really should not interview, however, if you are doing it because your parents or counselor are making you.
+You should not interview, however, if you are doing it because your parents or counselor are making you.
 This lack of personal motivation and genuine interest in the College is often evident.
-See the Interviews section for more information and helpful interview tips.
+See the Interviews section for more information, to schedule an interview and get helpful interview tips.

 A: Our office is open on selected Saturdays in the fall.
 Please call or check the admission calendar before you come.

 A: Visit the Directions page for directions and a downloadable campus map.

 Q: When are the campus tours and information sessions, and do I need an appointment?